Designer023/development-guidelines/06_prelaunch.md

 ###Workflow

 - CDN hosted assets which are GZipped
-- Progressive jpgs and are crushed to a suitable level.
+- Progressive jpgs and pngs are crushed to a suitable level.
 - With expires set a good long time into the future.
-- Concatenated js and css where possible for minimal requests
+- Minified, linted and concatenated js and css where possible for minimal requests
 - [DNS prefetching](http://www.htmlgoodies.com/beyond/webmaster/how-your-browser-speeds-up-cross-domain-loading-using-dns-prefetching.html)
 - Lazy loading of images to reduce initial page weight
 - Inline javascript in header if small enough